Red and Purple Modernization

 Where We Are Now: Environmental Assessments & Preliminary Design/Engineering

-With the infusion of “Core Capacity” funds for FY 2014, CTA can also begin preliminary design/engineering.
-This stage of planning will help CTA develop more details regarding early project concepts and determine what is feasible from a technical standpoint in addition to what’s been asked or suggested by the public during feedback provided during at Open House meetings in May.
+With the infusion of “Core Capacity” funds for FY 2014, CTA was able to begin preliminary design/engineering for RPM Phase One.
+This stage of planning will help CTA develop more details regarding early project concepts and determine what is feasible from a technical standpoint in addition to what’s been asked or suggested by the public during feedback provided during Open House meetings in May 2014.

 Preliminary engineering/design will also provide the information needed to advance the project designs to the point where CTA can later begin the process to seek design/build contracts.

-CTA will continue environmental analysis for both projects, and begin preliminary design/engineering.
-Once the environmental analysis is complete, the Environmental Assessment will be prepared and made available to the public for review.
-Additional public meetings will be held next spring obtain additional public feedback on the benefits and impacts of the proposed Phase One projects.
+CTA will continue conducting environmental analyses and preliminary design/engineering for both projects in 2015.
+Once the environmental analysis is complete, an Environmental Assessment for each project will be prepared and made available to the public for review, expected in Spring/Summer of 2015.
+Public meetings will be held at that time to obtain additional public feedback on the benefits and impacts of the proposed Phase One projects.